-From here the journey became somewhat tougher, but reel Austineers country - narrow lanes, tight bends, steep hills and glorious Somerset views.
-Lll very testing for oily clutches and broke linings.
+From here the journey became somewhat tougher, but real Austineers country - narrow lanes, tight bends, steep hills and glorious Somerset views.
+All very testing for oily clutches and brake linings.
 However, the Austins stood the test well and were only let down by the M.G.
-The driver suffered e problem quite the opposite, and unknown, to those of A7 owners - persistent brake seizure: At one stege .we all enjoyed en enforced halt along c lovely stretc.h of unfenced country lane -whilst Richard went off with his tow rope, for realiSetion had downed that the M.G. was no longer with us.
-Whilst we basked in the sunshine it became evident thet the hunger pangs were marching on, for slowly luncheon beskets began to appeer End there was the odd "pcof" (Well, how would you describe the noise?) to be heard as trembling fingers tried to cone with the ring pulls.
-Meanwhile Guy tried to see how many Austin 7s he could take out with one swipe of his newly occulted Peroble:
+The driver suffered a problem quite the opposite, and unknown, to those of A7 owners - persistent brake seizure: At one stage .we all enjoyed an enforced halt along a lovely stretch of unfenced country lane -whilst Richard went off with his tow rope, for realization had dawned that the M.G. was no longer with us.
+Whilst we basked in the sunshine it became evident that the hunger pangs were marching on, for slowly luncheon baskets began to appear and there was the odd "poof" (Well, how would you describe the noise?) to be heard as trembling fingers tried to cope with the ring pulls.
+Meanwhile Guy tried to see how many Austin 7s he could take out with one swipe of his newly occulted Aerobic!

-Eventually we were under way again (the M.G. having been found made bettor) end a, trio down and around some more intenesting single track roads led us to our lunch time watering hole close to dranmono, - which we reached at about 1 o'clock.
-The ber was busy with about feu-regulars and en extensive menu was or offer - however it was en:plained to us, and we fully understood, that the sudden arrival of fifteen or

-or so people all wanting lunch together would create an overload sit in the kitchen, so we agreed to chose from a menu of five or six item order to hesten matters-.
-Even this threw the gentlemen proprietor: in

--121E.-;) Charles insisted that we ordered drinks first, beceuse he just cculdn't manage drinks and food together, whilst Philip hovered
+Eventually we were under way again (the M.G. having been found and made better) and a trip down and around some more interesting single track roads led us to our lunch time watering hole close to Cranmore, - which we reached at about 1 o'clock.
+The bar was busy with about four regulars and an extensive menu was nr offer - however it was explained to us, and we fully understood, that the sudden arrival of fifteen or so people all wanting lunch together would create an overload situation in the kitchen, so we agreed to choose from a menu of five or six items order to hasten matters-.
+Even this threw the gentlemen proprietor: in a flap.
+Charles insisted that we ordered drinks first, because he just couldn’t manage drinks and food together, whilst Philip hovered